-The LawWorks Pro Bono Awards will be celebrated on Wednesday 2nd December 2020.
+The LawWorks Pro Bono Awards will be presented at the Awards ceremony to be held on Tuesday 7th December.

 This guidance contains additional information to help you make a nomination.